O'Toole releases Pride video as small number of MPs oppose bill to ban conversion therapy | ExBulletin

 O’Toole on Tuesday affirmed his party’s opposition to conversion therapy saying forcing someone to change what they are “could tear their soul apart and our party opposes it”.

-“Debates in Parliament are meant to be debates where we can say” is legislation that will address the harm we all know in a way that helps affected people, helps victims and prevents the creation of new victims and does not expand in areas where he is restricting conversations, “he told a news conference.
+“Debates in Parliament are meant to be debates where we can say WHAT is legislation that addresses the damage that we all know in a way that helps affected people, helps victims and prevents the creation of new victims and does not expand into areas where conversations are restricted, “he told a news conference.

-While the party leader who previously voted in favor of the proposed ban under the warning needed to change O’Toole added that he was “pro-LGBTQ rights, pro-choice” and expects his members of the parliamentary group to have respectable policy debates.
+As party leader – who previously voted in favor of the proposed ban under the warning to be changed – O’Toole added that he is “pro-LGBTQ rights, pro-choice” and expects members of his group to resolve debates respectable policies.

 His well-publicized stance on defending LGBTQ rights comes after losing the party election in 2019 under former leader Andrew Scheer, who was followed by Liberal attacks during the campaign that continued with subsequent questions about his beliefs about same-sex marriages.